higlass/higlass/track_types.rst

 track-type: ``horizontal-stacked-bar``
 datatype: ``multivec``

-Stacked bar tracks display 1D multivec data.
-They show the ratio of different states at every location in the data by using a set of differently colored, vertically stacked bars.
-There is an option to pick 'scaled' and 'unscaled' views, which scale the height of the bars to the maximum and minimum value in each tile or from 0 to 1 respectively.
+Stacked bar tracks display multivec data.
+They show multiple values at every location in the data by using a set of vertically stacked bars.
+There is an option to pick 'unscaled' and 'scaled' representations, which scale the height of the bars to the maximum and minimum value in all visible tiles or to fit the height of the track, respectively.

 Multiple Lines
 ==============